Apostle Paul

 Becomes a Believer

-It was not without it’s hardships.
+It was not without hardships.
 Paul’s humility made it difficult for him to share what hardships he had suffered when he wrote his letter to the Corinthians.
 The questions they asked, forced Paul to need to validate his ministry.
 2 Corinthians 11:22-33

 He would then go on in 2 Corinthians 12:7 to discuss the spiritual agent responsible for maintaining Paul’s humility in ministry.